SreenadhSingamaneni/Dynamic-Dashboard-and-Report-card/README.md

 # Dynamic Dashboard and Report card

+# Disclaimer

-# This Project is done while im working as a Full Stack Developer at Blackbuck Engineers Pvt Ltd.
+This Project is done when im working as a Full Stack Developer at Blackbuck Engineers Pvt Ltd.
-# As it is Confidential i cannot share the code instead im providing the link of the project
+As it is Confidential i cannot share the code instead im providing the link of the project

 # ABOUT